Not yet familiar with selenium? You very soon will be.

 In an ideal world, your body also produces enough antioxidants to keep free radicals in check.
 But when it doesn’t, it can lead to oxidative stress.
 This occurs when your body has an excessive amount of free radicals and isn’t able to get rid of them.

 Oxidative stress is problematic because your cells become damaged and sometimes even die.
-The result is an increased risk of conditions like cancer, cardiovascular disease, diabetes and several metabolic disorders [9].
+The result is an increased risk of several health conditions [9].

 Selenoproteins — which we know are created from selenium — are effective antioxidants, which means they can actually protect your body from cell damage caused by free radicals.